loomchild/volume-backup/README.md

 It works just as well with [Podman](https://podman.io/) volumes, just prefix each command with `podman` instead of `docker`.

+> [!WARNING]
-**Note**: Make sure no container is using the volume before backup or restore, otherwise your data might be damaged.
+> Make sure no container is using the volume before backup or restore, otherwise your data might be damaged.
 See [Miscellaneous](#miscellaneous) for instructions.

+> [!TIP]
-**Note**: When using docker-compose, make sure to backup and restore volume labels.
+> When using docker-compose, make sure to backup and restore volume labels.
 See [Miscellaneous](#miscellaneous) for more information.

 ## Backup